Acacia crassicarpa: Description

 Acacia crassicarpa is a tree that typically grows to a height of 6–25 m and has bark full of chinks, cracks, or crevices.
 Its branchlets are glabrous and slightly angular near the end.
 The phyllodes are lance-shaped to sickle-shaped, 80–270 mm long, 10–45 mm wide and leathery or thinly leathery, with many parallel veins, three veins more prominent than the rest.
 The flowers are pale yellow to light golden yellow and borne in spikes 30–70 mm long.
 Flowering occurs between May and September, and the pods are flat, oblong to narrowly oblong, 40–120 mm long, 20–45 mm wide including the wing, more or less straight and sometimes spirally twisted.
 The seeds are oblong to egg-shaped, black, 5–6 mm long with and aril 5–20 mm long.

 Taxonomy

 Acacia crassicarpa was first formally described by George Bentham in Hooker's London Journal of Botany from an unpublished manuscript by Allan Cunningham.
 The specific epithet (crassicarpa) means 'thick fruit', referring to the thick woody pods.

 Distribution and habitat

-Thick-podded salwood grows in woodlands and open forest in sandy or rocky soils in tropical Queensland, the islands of Torres Straight and as far south as Townsville with disjunct populations on Whitsunday Island and near Mackay.
+Thick-podded salwood grows in woodlands and open forest in sandy or rocky soils in tropical Queensland, the islands of Torres Strait and as far south as Townsville with disjunct populations on Whitsunday Island and near Mackay.
 It also occurs in Irian Jaya and Papua New Guinea.